Patrick Willner becomes Sales Director at GreenFlux

-What differences do you recognize between Germany, Austria and Switzerland in terms of e-mobility?
+What differences do you recognise between Germany, Austria, and Switzerland in terms of e-mobility?

 I don’t see any significant differences between the three countries.
-Germany, Austria and Switzerland are quite well positioned in the European market, even though the rollout of public charging infrastructure needs to be accelerated.
-Cities and municipalities should work together with politics and automotive manufactures on attractive propositions that make e-mobility available to everyone.
+Germany, Austria, and Switzerland are quite well positioned in the European market, even though the rollout of public charging infrastructure needs to be accelerated.
+Cities and municipalities should work together with politicians and automotive manufacturers on attractive propositions that make e-mobility available to everyone.